MU-Data-Science/QIK/README.md

 # QIK
-**Q**uerying **I**mages Using **C**ontextual **K**nowledge is a large-scale image retrieval system for complex everyday scenes.
+**Q**uerying **I**mages Using Contextual **K**nowledge is a large-scale image retrieval system for complex everyday scenes.
 It combines advances in deep learning and natural language processing in a novel fashion to capture the relationships between objects in an everyday scenes.

 ## System Setup